rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    * Fill in all required fields.
    * Click **Submit**.

-   > Now that you have registered your app, you can browse the available APIs and subscribe.
    Make a note of your client ID and client secret.
 You will need them to access the API later.

    ![alt text](images/api-appsecret.png "App secret")